Cheap Car Insurance for 30-Year-Olds

 blueCheck icon

-Travelers is the best and cheapest provider for 30-year-olds who value customer service, earning a MoneyGeek score of 93 out of 100.
+Travelers is the best cheap car insurance provider for 30-year-olds who value customer service, earning a MoneyGeek score of 94 out of 100.

 blueCheck icon

-For 30-year-olds, a state minimum liability-only policy costs an average of $61 for males and $63 for females.
+For 30-year-olds, a state minimum liability-only policy costs an average of $61 for males and $63 for females with good credit and a clean driving record.

 Cheapest Car Insurance for 30-Year-Olds

-GEICO is the cheapest car insurance provider for 30-year-old drivers based on MoneyGeek’s analysis, with an average annual cost of $43 per month for a state minimum, liability-only policy.
-However, the cheapest depends on your desired coverage.
-The table below compares the best rates for 30-year-olds across coverage types.
+GEICO is the cheapest car insurance provider for 30-year-old drivers based on MoneyGeek’s analysis.
+It has an average cost of $43 per month for a state minimum, liability-only policy.
+But the cheapest option depends on your desired coverage.
+This comparison shows the best rates for 30-year-olds across coverage types.

 Travelers$50$601-25%